Gapminder/waffle-server-import-cli/README.md

 Tool displays list of commits generated based on Git Repository Log.
 Choose commit as State of Repository for Importing.

+*Important:* IF WS Host is not 'localhost' and not IP-address - prefix 'import-' will be added into the Endpoint.

 ### 17. Update DataSet / List of DataSet Repositories